USB 3 mode

 /: Bus 04.Port 1: Dev 1, Class=root_hub, Driver=xhci_hcd/6p, 5000M

-|__ Port 6: Dev 4, If 0, Class=Vendor Specific Class, Driver=rtl88x2bu, 5000M
+|__ Port 6: Dev 4, If 0, Class=Vendor Specific Class, Driver=rtl8852bu, 5000M

-it’s in USB 2 mode.
+If you see Driver=rtl8852bu, 5000M it means you’re using USB 3 mode, while if you see 480M it’s in USB 2 mode.
 To switch from USB2 to USB3 mode, run the following commands:

 sudo -i

-echo "options 88x2bu rtw_switch_usb_mode=1" > /etc/modprobe.d/local.conf
+echo "options 8852bu rtw_switch_usb_mode=1" >/etc/modprobe.d/local.conf

-again to see if the USB speed is now 5000M.
-Then reconnect to your wifi and check if the wifi speed has also increased.
+Then reboot your computer and run lsusb -t again to see if the USB speed is now 5000M.
+Then connect to your access point and check if the Wi-Fi speed has increased.

 sudo -i

-echo 2 > /sys/module/88x2bu/parameters/rtw_switch_usb_mode
+echo 2 >/sys/module/8852bu/parameters/rtw_switch_usb_mode

 rm /etc/modprobe.d/local.conf